ietf-wg-acme/acme/draft-ietf-acme-acme.md

 and issuance process can be represented and performed by Internet protocols with no out-of-band human intervention.

-When an operator deploys a current HTTPS server, it generally prompts him to generate a self-signed certificate.
+When deploying a current HTTPS server, an operator generally gets a prompt to generate a self-signed certificate.
 When an operator deploys an ACME-compatible web server, the experience would be something like this: